One out of every three Australians owns directly held shares.

 Just like people pay tax on their annual income, companies pay tax on their annual profit.

-A key difference is that companies pay a flat rate of tax of 30%.
+A key difference is that companies pay a flat 30% tax rate.
 Small companies may pay 27.5%.
 But when it comes to companies listed on the Australian Securities Exchange (ASX) the tax rate is generally a flat 30%.
-(That’s a lot less than what many Australian workers pay in tax, by the way.)
+(That’s a lot less than what many Australian workers pay in tax.)

 Put simply, the company makes a profit.
-It pays tax of 30% on those profits.
+It pays tax at a rate of 30% on those profits.
 Then a dividend is paid to shareholders from the profits left over after tax.

-Back in 1987, the government realised the system meant, dividends were taxed twice: First when the company paid tax on its profits, then a second time when shareholders paid tax on their dividend income.
+Back in 1987, the government realised the system meant that dividends were taxed twice: First when the company paid tax on its profits, then a second time when shareholders paid tax on their dividend income.

 This led to the introduction of our current system of franked dividends and franking credits, which prevents double taxation of dividends.

-A dividend paid by a company on after-tax profits is known as ‘fully franked’.
+A dividend paid by a company on after-tax profits is known as a ‘fully franked dividend’.
 The dividend notice a shareholder receives will include an item called ‘franking credits’.
 This is the amount of company tax that relates to the dividend.

 Remember, the company tax rate is 30%.

-If your personal tax rate is 45%, you pay 15% on dividends after subtracting a tax credit for the 30% tax paid by the company.
+However, at a personal tax rate of 45%, you pay 15% on dividends after subtracting a tax credit for the 30% tax paid by the company.

 Even better, since July 2000, if your franking credits are greater than your tax bill, then you get a refund of those excess credits.